Spartan College of Aeronautics and Technology logo

 Key Highlights

-• Served as a critical training facility for the U.S. Army Air Corps and Royal Air Force during World War II.
+• Served as a vital U.S. Army Air Corps (USAAC) and Royal Air Force (RAF) pilot training facility during World War II.

-• Pioneered international aviation training, welcoming 67 students from 12 Latin American countries in 1943.
+• Pioneered international aviation training with the Inter-American Aviation Mechanic Training program, hosting students from 12 Latin American countries in its first class.

-• Rebranded as Spartan College of Aeronautics and Technology in 2004 to reflect expanded college degree programs and technology diversity.
+• Officially changed its name to Spartan College of Aeronautics and Technology in 2004 to reflect its offering of college degree programs and technology diversity.

-• Expanded its educational footprint by acquiring Crimson Technical Institute (founded 1930) in 2014 and Redstone College in 2016.
+• Expanded its national presence by acquiring Crimson Technical Institute (2014), which was founded in 1930, and Redstone College (2016).

 Timeline